sungnga/instagram-clone-app/README.md

 - **Create a ME subscription:**
 - In src/graphql/subscriptions.js file:
   - Write a ME subscription (this is convention when getting the current user's info) that executes the me subscription function
-  - The me subscription function
+  - The me subscription function:
-    - accepts userId as a parameter and it's optional
+    - accepts a userId as a parameter and it's optional
-    - it tries to the user with the matching given userId
+    - finds a user by the given userId
-    - returns the user data we requested
+    - returns the user data that we specified
     ```js
     import { gql } from '@apollo/client';